ILIAS-eLearning/ILIAS/src/UI/docu/rules.md

 * The renderer MUST be located in the same namespace as the UI component implementation and it MUST be named Renderer.
 * Renderers SHOULD not use properties as names for CSS classes.
-* Renderers MUST use the subset of the LIAS templating engine, provided via `AbstractComponentRenderer::getTemplate`, to render their component.
+* Renderers MUST use the subset of the ILIAS templating engine, provided via `AbstractComponentRenderer::getTemplate`, to render their component.

 ## Locations of resources